-Select this option if you want to apply the Kanban style to the elements on this Kanban diagram.
-Also, select the checkbox against each element property or characteristic to be shown in the elements:

-- Type displays the element type

-- Status displays the element status

-- Version displays the element version

-- Priority displays the element priority

-- Bold name displays the element name in bold

-- Notes displays element notes in the elements on the Kanban diagram

-- Capitalize Name displays element names in capitals on the Kanban diagram

-- Shadows displays a shadow on the

-- right and bottom edges of each element on the diagram; this effect is not affected by the 'Element Shadows On' option on the 'Preferences' dialog - Stereotype displays the element stereotype - Phase displays the element phase - Author displays the name of the element's author - Truncate name cuts off the element name as it approaches the element border, instead of allowing it to wrap around - Icon selected by default; deselecting this checkbox hides the Type and Priority icons in the top right corner of the element - Checkboxes when Checklist elements are displayed on the Kanban diagram, shows the Checklist checkboxes and items; Checklist Artifacts can be bound to Priority on a Kanban diagram, and this option makes it easy to view any Checklists organized by Priority - Tagged Values shows the Tagged Values of each element on the diagram, in an element compartment linked to the 'Use Kanban drawing style' option.
+Class 2 are both in one hierarchy, and Class 5 and Class 6 are both in a second hierarchy.
+Approved Implemented Class6 Approved Class2 Approved Class1 Implemented Select this option if you want to apply the Kanban style to the elements on this Kanban diagram.
+Also, select the checkbox against each element property or characteristic to be shown in the elements: Type - displays the element type Status - displays the element status Version - displays the element version Priority - displays the element priority Bold name - displays the element name in bold Notes - displays element notes in the elements on the Kanban diagram Approved Class6 Approved Class2 Approved Select this option of Kanban style to the Kanban diagram.
+A checkbox against of or characteristic to elements: Type - displays Status - displays Version - display Priority - display Bold name - displays in bold Notes - displays diagram Shadows - displays a shadow on the right and bottom edges of each element on the diagram; this effect is not affected by the 'Element Shadows On' option on the 'Preferences' dialog Stereotype - displays the element stereotype Phase - displays the element phase Author - displays the name of the element's author • Truncate name - cuts off the element name as it approaches the element border, instead of allowing it to wrap around Icon - selected by default; deselecting this checkbox hides the Type and Priority icons in the top right corner of the element • Checkboxes - when Checklist elements are displayed on the Kanban diagram, shows the Checklist checkboxes and items; Checklist Artifacts can be bound to Priority on a Kanban diagram, and this option makes it easy to view any Checklists organized by Priority • Tagged Values - shows the Tagged Values of each element on the diagram, in an element compartment The property checkboxes are directly linked to the 'Use Kanban drawing style' option.
 If you do not select the option, the element on the Kanban diagram has a more basic appearance with no properties shown other than the author and element names.
+Alfred Location 1 NPC design Native Element drawing style Select this option to render the elements on the Kanban diagram in their native, rectangular notation style, displaying any compartments the elements might have.
+The Resources compartment is particularly useful for Kanban elements, if compartments are to be shown.
+This compartment lists allocated resources, including those that are 100% complete.
+Note that the element width is limited by the width of the lane the element is in, so features in compartments might be shown truncated.